Winter in Washburn

 Washburn bustled during World War I, thanks to a DuPont dynamite factory, but it has settled into a more sedate existence as district headquarters for Chequamegon National Forest.

-One of the 19th-century brownstones up the street is home to Chequamegon Book & Coffee Co., run by former Madison residents Richard and Carol Avol.
+One of the 19th-century brownstones up the street is home to Chequamegon Book & Coffee Co., started by former Madison residents Richard and Carol Avol.

 It has an unusually interesting collection of new, used and rare books, plus gifts and discounted CDs and reading tables next to tall corner windows.